sonamsav/ecommerce-app/README.md

 Authentication was implemented using Firebase, and payment was integrated with Stripe.
 Users need to authenticate with Firebase before making a payment.
 The products data were fetched from [Fake Store API](https://fakestoreapiserver.reactbd.com/products).

+warning :
+The UI is live, but you won’t be able to log in.
+To log in, clone the project and run it locally, and you will be able to log in successfully and even will be able to even do payment.

 ![preview](./.github/preview_cart.gif)

 ![preview](./.github/preview_payment.gif)